hEINsteinkim/dump1090/README.md

 * CPR coordinates decoding and track calculation from velocity.
 * TCP server streaming and recceiving raw data to/from connected clients (using --net).

+This is a fork of MalcolmRobb's (https://github.com/MalcolmRobb/dump1090) wich is fork of Salvatore Sanfilippo's [original dump1090](https://github.com/antirez/dump1090) it adds HackRF support inspired by Ilker Temir fork (https://github.com/itemir/dump1090_sdrplus)

 Installation
 ---